Subscribers API

 • last_name: Last name of the subscriber

-• is_active: Indicates if the subscriber is active
+• is_active: Whether the subscriber is active (default: true)

 • tags: Array of tags to add to the subscriber